Why Writers Watch

 Recently I arrived two hours early for an evening class.
 I’m the kind of person who arrives early to everything.

-I sit for hours in airports, bars and parks before the designated time to do so.
+I sit for hours in airports, bars and parks before the designated time.
 It’s not because I’m particularly anxious about being on time or that I enjoy solitude, although I do, it is purely because I like to watch.

 So there I was, two hours early, toting my notebook and a glass of Shiraz at the café downstairs.
-I made all of the small little movements and flutters to make it appear as though I was about to do some ‘serious’ work type behaviour but what I really did was lift my eyes and ears to the room around me.
+I made all of the small little movements and flutters to make it appear as though I was about to do some ‘serious’ work but what I really did was lift my eyes and ears to the room.

 On the first week I was immersed listening to a conversation between an elderly couple who were reminiscing about their travels through South America.

 Although both in the latter half of a century on Earth the woman seemed a little younger.
 She attentively brought her husband hot tea from the counter and placed an adoring hand on his upper knee.

 There weren’t many words shared between them.
 They didn’t need words.
 They communicated with glances and small smiles.
 By the end of their drinks they were sipping simultaneously.

 On the second week I sat with my red wine and had the great pleasure of observing a first date.
 Ooooh I love watching first dates.
 There is so much nervous energy and uncertainty.